stevenlllsk/RPG_Game/README.md

-Currently going to do a recode of this game, since this was just put together to test myself.
+Currently going to do a recode of this game, since this was just put together to test myself on how well i can code, really no direction.
 I havent touched this in 2 weeks, so, i may have a version out in a few hours or tommarow.
 Anyways peeps, have a great day!!